CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

 * Wanted Cards: Under the banner, there will be a row that allows users to filter what cards they are viewing.
 Then the cards themselves, paginated.
     1. *Filter Options*, check boxes for name, color - separate ones for each color , power, toughness, set, type, subtype.
 If a checkbox - except for a color - is selected, then a text box will appear next to the check box for users to type in what they want exactly they want to filter by.
 Then after the filter options, there will be a page selection.
 It will be of the type that shows the number of page currently on, then allows users to select among the next three pages in either direction and the very first and last page.
     2. *Cards*: The images for the page of at most 50 cards will be displayed.
 They will be in a flex box with overflow being wrap.
 So there will be many rows.
+Hovering over the card will pull up a popup allowing the user to remove a speicifiable quantity of that card from the wanted list either to the users collection or to nothing.

 * Deck: Under the banner, there will be the following, in order:
     1. Warnings about the deck.
 If the deck is not a legal for the deck type, then a warning will be given here.